nasa/cumulus-ecs-task/README.md

 ## Compatibility

-This only works with Node.js Lambda functions, and requires that the Lambda function it is running has a dependency of at least v1.0.1 of [cumulus-message-adapter-js](https://github.com/cumulus-nasa/cumulus-message-adapter-js).
+This only works with Node.js Lambda functions, and requires that the Lambda function it is running has a dependency of at least v1.1.0 of [cumulus-message-adapter-js](https://github.com/cumulus-nasa/cumulus-message-adapter-js).

 ## Usage

 Like other Cumulus libraries, cumulus-ecs-task is designed to be deployed to AWS using [kes](https://github.com/developmentseed/kes) to manage Cloudformation config.
 This documentation assumes you're working with a Cumulus deployment and that you have files and directory structure similar to what's found in the [cumulus template repository](https://github.com/cumulus-nasa/template-deploy).

-Most importantly, we'll need to edit these files:

-- lambdas.yml
-- workflows.yml
-- app/config.yml
-- iam/cloudformation.template.yml

 ### Options